gitpod-io/website/src/routes/blog/from-gatsby-to-svelte.md

 ---
 author: mikenikles
-date: Thu, 21 Apr 2021 18:00:00 UTC
+date: Fri, 07 May 2021 18:00:00 UTC
-excerpt: A very tight deadline, a small team and a complete redesign - we dropped Gatsby in favor of SvelteKit.
+excerpt: A very tight deadline, a small team and a complete redesign - insights into why we use Svelte.
 image: teaser.png
-slug: from-gatsby-to-sveltekit-because-devx-matters
+slug: from-gatsby-to-svelte
 subtitle:
 teaserImage: teaser.png
-title: From Gatsby to SvelteKit because DevX matters
+title: From Gatsby to Svelte in 3 weeks
 ---

 **tl;dr:**